ChelseyG/ChelseyG-text-mining/README.md

 ## Use cases
 - Data mining of tweets for Big Data analysis
+- Dumping data into a database a.k.a. collecting
 - Parse the stream into a live-feed of tweets
 - Any other ideas?
 Let me know